MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-automation-arc-server.md

     * Use a “[DeployIfNotExists](/azure/governance/policy/concepts/effects#deployifnotexists)” policy effect to ensure the VM extensions get deployed automatically as more servers are onboarded, and remediate any servers where the VM extensions have been removed
     * More details on using policy with Azure Arc-enabled servers can be found [SECURITY, GOVERNANCE, AND COMPLIANCE CDA] (here)
 * Using Azure Defender for Servers
-    * Enable auto provisioning for the desired VM extensions from Azure Security Center
+    * Enable auto provisioning for the target VM extensions from Azure Security Center
     * Select desired VM extensions to be automatically provisioned

 ## Learn Before you Start